bcgsc/AMPlify/README.md

 ### User-Specified Data:

 AMPlify only accepts 20 standard amino acids.
-However, if the user would like to specify the stop codon with adding a asterisk character to the end of the peptide sequences, AMPlify would ignore the last character and allow that peptide to be participate in the training or inference stages.
+However, if the user specifies the stop codon with adding a asterisk character to the end of the peptide sequences, AMPlify would ignore the last character of the peptides and allow them to be participate in the training or inference stages.

 ### Pre-trained sub-models